kyager/notes/ICP-PRG.md

 	- When faking an object, it's not necessary to replace the entire object.
 Only fake the methods that your code will be interacting with
 - Spy
 	- Validates how your production code interacts with an object

+## Creating objects using inversion of control

+- Often accomplished using dependency injection
+- Moves creation of the object outside of the consuming code
+- Enables creating the best version of the object at runtime

+## Testing code that's inherently hard to test

+### Headless apps

+Move logic from the UI to areas of the code that can be more readily tested

+### Humble objects

+Move logic from areas that are difficult to test into areas that are easier to test